yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-faq.md

 ### Why is my cluster paused?

 Free clusters are paused after 21 days of inactivity.
 When a cluster is paused, you receive an email notification.
-A paused cluster can't accept and operations until it is resumed.
+You can't perform any operations on a paused cluster until it is resumed.

 To resume using your cluster, sign in to Yugabyte Cloud, select the cluster on the **Clusters** page, and click **Resume**.